MilicaJokovic/Covid_master/README.md

 # Covid_master
-Master thesis regarding the most prominent sociodemographic factors for mortality rate in the second wave of the Covid-19 pandemic.
+Master thesis regarding the most prominent sociodemographic factors for mortality rate in the second wave of the Covid-19 pandemic in the USA.